 The Training Program Faculty brings a broad array of clinical training and expertise to the department, which is reflective of their respective doctoral training in clinical, counseling, school, neuropsychology and health psychology.
-Faculty members are involved in direct clinical practice, clinical supervision of trainees, and presentations within the training program.
-Select faculty members assume active leadership in varied professional organizations (Division 22 of APA, American Congress of Rehabilitation Medicine, NYSPA, etc.).
+Faculty members are involved in direct clinical practice, clinical supervision of trainees, and providing didactics within the training program.
+Select faculty and adjunct faculty members assume active leadership in varied professional organizations (Division 22 of APA, American Congress of Rehabilitation Medicine, NYSPA, etc.).
 Thus, the faculty members of the Training Program are well positioned to train and serve as role models for future professionals in the field.